Visa policy of Trinidad and Tobago: Visa exemption

 Citizens of Argentina, Brazil, Colombia, Costa Rica, Iceland, Israel, Liechtenstein, Mexico, Norway, South Korea, Switzerland, and Uruguay may extend their stay.

 Non-ordinary passports

 Holders of diplomatic or service/official passports of China and Haiti may enter Trinidad and Tobago without a visa.

 Visa on arrival

 Citizens of Australia, New Zealand and Philippines may obtain "Waiver of the Visa" on arrival at a cost of TT$400.
 Citizens of other countries who require a visa may also obtain a "Waiver of the Visa" on arrival if they are holding of a copy of a pre-arranged approval from immigration and if they are not citizens of North Korea, North Macedonia, Venezuela or Vietnam, or holders of normal passports issued by China and Haiti.

+According to Timatic, citizens of the following countries are also eligible for a visa on arrival: